cs1302uga/cs1302-tutorials/setup/MacOS.md

       ```

    4. Homebrew must be installed to continue.
 If installation fails, inspect the messages emitted
-      by the installer -- in most cases, it will tell you what you need to do in order to fix
+      by the installer -- in most cases, it will tell you what you need to do to fix
       the issues that are preventing installation.

 3. **Install Utilities via Homebrew.** Type the following command to install [git](https://git-scm.com/)